active-place

 Removed from Unnamed collection

-Ogimachi, Shirakawa-go's largest village and main attraction, makes a good day trip from Takayama, or a stop on the bus journey between Takayama and Kanazawa.
-The best way to experience the town, however, is to stay overnight at one of the farmhouses, many of which now serve as minshuku.
+Ogimachi, the largest village in Shirakawa-go, serves as the main attraction and is perfect for a day trip from Takayama, or as a convenient stop between Takayama and Kanazawa.
+Yet, the most immersive way to soak up the town's charm is to stay overnight in one of the farmhouses, many of which have been transformed into cozy minshuku, offering an authentic experience.

 unLikedLike it